codevision-org/role-guidelines/README.md

 - Game Developer

 ### Requirements

 #### Minecraft Plugin Developer
-Have at least 1 published plugin.
-With the source available.
+Have at least 1 published plugin, with the source available (Github or Gitlab required).
-The plugin must at least contain a basic config and do more than just clear chat.
+The plugin must at the very least contain a basic config and not just be a plugin similar to a: simple fly plugin, clear chat plugin, join message plugin, etc.

 #### System Administrator
-//TODO Someone else will have to fill this in
+Must show sufficient skills in using remote servers, such as VPS's or Raspberry pi's.
+Be able to answer simple questions about how to resolve issues such as: opening specific ports, elevating permission level to root, viewing error logs, etc.

 #### Front-end Web Developer
-Must have a published site.
-Be at least be bearable to watch.
-Have a page worth of content.
+Must have a published site, which is somewhat pleasant to view, or have a web page worth of content.
-Source is not required but highly advised.
+Source is not required but highly recommended.
 Ownership must be proven.

 #### Back-end Web Developer
-A Public API can qualify.
-Otherwise a functional website with noticeable features (Registration, post system, admin panel,...).
+Have a public service such as a public API.
+Otherwise a functional website with noticeable features (Registration, post system, admin panel, etc).

 #### Desktop App Developer
 Have a functional desktop application.
-Must have a video to prove its functionality.
-Otherwise (github)source is required.
+Must have a video to display its functionality, or must show source code behind it (Github or Gitlab required).

 #### Mobile App Developer
-Have a functional mobile application.
-Proof ownership trough the Appstore or Play Store.
-Otherwise (github) source.
+Have a functional mobile application, and be able to prove ownership through the Appstore or Play Store.
+Otherwise must show source code (GitHub or Gitlab required).

 #### Game Developer
 Have at least one functional level/world.
-Source must be provided or otherwise ownership must be proven.
+Source or proof of ownership must be provided.